LukaszKulyk/lodgify-tech-task/README.md

 I have also decided to use default cypress reporter.
 Cypress is build on top of Mocha so we can easy use some other.
 Other Mocha reporters can be found here: [reporters](https://mochajs.org/#reporters).
 Cypress has also two build-in reporters which can be used: teamcity & junit.

+**AS A BONUS** I have decided to configure basic CI/CD using github actions.
+GitHub Actions makes sure that the tests are running whenever new changes are going to be pushed to the repository.
+Solution and test results can be found in Actions tab in github repository: [link](https://github.com/LukaszKulyk/lodgify-tech-task/actions/workflows/lodgify-tech-task.yml)

 ## Possible improvements
 - Adding Cucumber to the code to improve documentation quality and code undestanding for non technical person.
 - Adding more commands to reuse less code in the tests.